0x5ab0/notes-on-web3-and-climate/prime-dao/prime-dapps/prime-launch.md

 **Prime Launch** is a curated token offering platform powered by [Balancer V2](https://docs.balancer.fi/) that enables fair and user-friendly token launches.
 It uses fully decentralized infrastructure and it is run by a DAO.

-Project teams and DAOs can use Prime Launch to distribute tokens and raise capital.
-Users looking to acquire tokens can get access to a DAO-curated list of newly launching Web3 projects.
+- Project teams and DAOs can use Prime Launch to distribute tokens and raise capital.
+- Users looking to acquire tokens can get access to a DAO-curated list of newly launching Web3 projects.

-There are two methods for hosting a Prime Launch: Seed Launch and Liquid Launch.
+There are two methods for hosting a Prime Launch: **Seed Launch** and **Liquid Launch**.

 ## Seed Launch